mzbyszynski/quato/docs/dev-journal.md

 I was able to get the auth working with Facebook with help from the React Navigation documentation on [Authentication flows](https://reactnavigation.org/docs/auth-flow).

 __TODO:__ Figure out how to manage secrets in React Native.
 I don't want to have to check in my Facebook app id or anything into github.

+## 2021-05-17: Secrets
+Took a slight detour to figure out how I should be storing the Facebook App ID using to authenticate users.
+Seems like this is safe to include in the compiled app but it is not 100% clear.
+For now I am going to use the [dotenv pattern](https://docs.expo.io/guides/environment-variables/#using-a-dotenv-file) described in the Expo docs so I don't have to checkin these at least.
+I will revisit this again if I ever get around to actually publishing this.